 Helping professions are the armature around which my life has been formed.
 My mother worked for 30 years as a counsellor in a children’s hospital.
 She now assists older adults with developmental disabilities in an in-patient facility.
 My sister has been a social worker for many years and is currently undertaking a Masters degree in psychotherapy.
 My father worked as a mentor throughout his engineering career and now owns a consultancy business.
 He has also been very active in community building and politics and has developed a number of programs to support at-risk youth.
 My brother has also been bitten by the helping bug, having developed programs through which he led groups of young people from North America on educational expeditions through the Amazon rainforest.

 In short, to draw upon this foundation of helping is not just a skill I have developed over the years; it is a part of me.
 It is who I am and it is why I connect with my clients so effectively.
-It’s also worth noting that my husband is an avid philosophy buff who teaches the subject professionally.
+It’s also worth noting that my husband is a lover of philosophy who teaches the subject professionally.
+He is also currently a teacher of Applied Positive Psychology in a local high school.
 Discussing the deeper meanings of, well, everything, is a daily conversation in my home.
 We are so committed to examining reality from various perspectives that we, in fact, named our daughter after the philosophical concept of Qualia- the raw sensory perceptions that individuals hold which cannot be measured from one person to another.
-Think ‘is your Red like my Red’.
+Think ‘is your Red like my Red‘.

 A staunch advocate for critical thinking and social justice